bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 In datagram mode, the `profile_id` and `connection_id` fields allow a server to reject almost all packets from a sender who does not know the template (e.g. a DDoS attacker), with minimal CPU cost.
 Pseudorandom cTLS requires the server to apply a decryption operation to every incoming datagram before establishing whether it might be valid.
 This operation is O(1) and uses only symmetric cryptography, so the impact is expected to be bearable in most deployments.

 > TODO: More precise security properties?
 Security proof?
+[CP I'd be happy to write a few words about this here.
+As far as I know, the goal we're after hasn't been widely considered in the literature so far.
+The closest thing I've found is [this](https://link.springer.com/chapter/10.1007/978-3-319-11851-2_11).
+I haven't had a chance to read it, so I'm not sure if it's approprirate here or not.
+In any case, I think a formal analysis is going to be appropriate.
+We should plan to do this sometime in the coming year.]

 # Privacy Considerations